silviamaggi/smd-com/_posts/2020-07-28-instagrams-camera-on-bug.md

   - instagram
   - privacy
   - social media
-description: 'Instagram is reportedly fixing the camera on bug, which was discovered by a user while testing Apple’s iOS 14 beta version.'
+description: "Instagram is reportedly fixing the camera on bug, which was discovered by a user while testing Apple's iOS 14 beta version."
 featured-image: feat-instagram-bug.jpg
 redirect_from:
   - /social-media/instagrams-camera-on-bug/